 Barnes & Noble published a list of poetry books they think every child will love:

-Whatever your child is interested in, you can rest assured there are children's book genres and a wealth of books to satiate that interest.
+Whatever your child is interested in, you can rest assured there are kids' book genres and a wealth of books to feed that interest.
+Explore common themes in children's literature to find a few that fit your child's needs and wants.
 If you begin a daily routine that involves picture books, you just might find your son or daughter continuing that routine well into adulthood.
 Let the floodgates to learning open!